 PIT TOILETS are available near the start/finish area; there is no running water.

-ONE SMALL TENT per runner will be able to set up ONE SMALL tent if they so choose nearby.
+Each runner will be able to set up ONE SMALL tent if they so choose nearby.
 If running with a friend/friends you may share a larger tent (2 people/2 person tent, 4 runners/4person tent).
 Parking may not be near your tent.

 We respectfully request that runners who have DNF’d to move their tent to a location farther from the start so runners still participating can be closer to the start/finish; runners that DNF during night time hours are exempted until dawn.

-Runners may opt to use a vehicle (nothing larger than what a normal parking space can accommodate, please) in lieu of a tent.
+Runners may opt to use a vehicle (nothing larger than what a normal parking space can accommodate (no RV’s), please) in lieu of a tent.
 We cannot promise a parking spot near the start/finish as they will be “first come, first serve”.

 PARKING: DUE TO LIMITED SPACE, ONE VEHICLE PER RUNNER/CREW allowed in the campground loop; SECOND CARS (to include crew/pacers/spectators) will need to park off premises; map will be included in packet emailed before the race.
 Carpooling is encouraged!!